SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 #### Separate values from keys

 Compaction is the reason for the major performance cost in LSM-trees.
 During compaction, multiple SSTable files are read in-memory, sorted and written back.
-This is also the reason for the higher write amplification in LevelDB.
+This is also the reason for the high write amplification in LevelDB.
 If we look at the compaction process carefully, we will realize that this process only needs to sort the keys, while values can be managed separately.
 Since keys are usually smaller than values, compacting only keys could significantly reduce the amount of data needed during the sorting.

-In WiscKey, only the location of the value is stored in the LSM-tree with the key, while the actual values are stored in a separate value-log file.
+In WiscKey, only the location of the value is stored in the LSM-tree along with the key, while the actual values are stored in a separate value-log file.

 The `put(key, value)` operation in WiscKey makes a small modification to the original `put` flow.
-Every `put(key, value)` in the WiscKey adds the `key-value pair` in the `value-log` and then adds the `key` along with the `key-value pair offset` in the memtable.
+Every `put(key, value)` in the WiscKey adds the `key-value pair` in the `value-log` and then adds the `key` along with the value-log offset in the memtable.
 Converting the active memtable to the immutable memtable, flushing the active memtable to disk and performing compaction process in the background remains the same.

 > Memtables and SSTables in WiscKey contain keys along with the key-value pair offset from value-log.
 Given, keys are smaller than values, the amount of data needed during compaction is significantly reduced.